TEXTUAL ACTANTS (INFRASTRUCTURE) (2026)

 Mixing and mastering: David Pilcher (Calibre Sound)

-An art-historical journey from the mid-twentieth century to the present.
-From the desert as a metaphorical (or literal) presumed 'tabula rasa' to 'canonical' abstract sculptural practices such as those of Caro, Serra and especially Judd, it traces the place of steel in twentieth-century art history, and how and why such 'material' practices have been joined (or, possibly, superseded) by textualized, conceptual and research-based practices in more recent decades.
+Text 1: THE THINGS IN PLAY An art-historical journey from the mid-twentieth century to the present.
+From the desert as a metaphorical (or literal) presumed 'tabula rasa' to 'canonical' abstract sculptural practices such as those of Caro, Serra and especially Judd, this text traces the place of steel in twentieth-century art history, and how and why such 'material' practices have been joined (or, possibly, superseded) by textualized, conceptual and research-based practices in more recent decades.
 It explores Garth Evans' Artist Placement Group (APG) work within British Steel as part of a trajectory through to the new material conditions of artist-hood within the neoliberal present.

 Text 2: A TOUR OF THE MONUMENTS OF CHARLEROI, BELGIUM